skfl/andersen-task/README.md

 * Try to follow ReST guidelines
 * Do not use Spring Framework yet

+## Task 5

+* Use a proper relational database to store application state (e.g., PostgreSQL, MySQL).
+You can even decide to use H2
+* To access database use JDBC.
+* To manage connections to database try to use a connection pool (e.g., Hikari)
+* For schema migration look at these tools: Liquibase, Flyway.
+But you can use even plain SQL files.

 ### Technical stack: Jetty, JUnit, Mockito, Jackson, Logback, Lombok, Maven

 ### This project was created during Andersen java course